A Gaussian Sliding Windows Regression Model for Hydrological Inference: Simulation Study

 \subsection{Experimental Setup}

-Precipitation data $x_T$ is used from the Koksilah River watershed which is located in Cowichan, British Columbia, Canada, while an artificial target variable $y_T$ is sampled based on Eq.~(\ref{eq:multiwindow}).
+Precipitation data $\bm{x}_T$ is used from the Koksilah River watershed which is located in Cowichan, British Columbia, Canada, while an artificial target variable $\bm{y}_T$ is sampled based on Eq.~(\ref{eq:multiwindow}).
+Both time series are acquired on a daily basis.
 The model parameters $\bm{\beta}$, $\bm{\delta}$ and $\bm{\sigma}$ are randomly generated for this purpose, along with Gaussian white noise errors $\varepsilon_t\sim N(0,\rho^2)$.
-The error variance $\rho^2$ is scaled with respect to the explained variance of the model in order to steer the complexity of the particular setups.
-The distributions of the model parameters are described further below.
+The distributions of the model parameters and level of the error variance $\rho^2$ are described further below.

-In all of the following setups, the model parameters of the Gaussian SWR model were estimated on a training set comprising a time series of the first 29 hydrological years.
-The test set consisted of the remaining 10 time series of hydrological years, which corresponds to an approximate 75\%/25\% split of the dataset.
+In all of the following setups, the model parameters of the Gaussian SWR model were estimated on a training set comprising a time series of the first 29 hydrological years, resulting in 10,593 data points.
+The test set consisted of the remaining 10 time series of hydrological years or 3,652 data points, which corresponds to an approximate 75\%/25\% split of the dataset.

-The primary factors steering the difficulty associated with a setup in the simulation study are: \begin{enumerate} \item the (ground truth) number of windows $k^{\text{gt}}$ --- the dimensionality and complexity of parameter estimation increases with the number of windows, \item the pairwise overlap between (ground truth) windows on the time axis --- a higher overlap leads to a decrease in the separability of windows, and \item the level of measurement noise $\rho^2$ applied, given by the noise rate (relative to the explained variance of the model). \end{enumerate} While $k^{\text{gt}}$ and $\rho$ are systematically varied, the overlap of windows is a result from the random sampling of ground truth model parameters.
+The primary factors steering the difficulty associated with a setup in the simulation study are: \begin{enumerate} \item the (ground truth) number of windows $k^{\text{gt}}$ --- the dimensionality and complexity of parameter estimation increases with the number of windows, \item the pairwise overlap between (ground truth) windows on the time axis --- a higher overlap leads to a decrease in the separability of windows, and \item the level of measurement noise $\rho^2$ applied, given by the noise rate (relative to the explained variance of the model, as highlighted below). \end{enumerate} While $k^{\text{gt}}$ and $\rho$ are systematically varied, the overlap of windows is a result from the random sampling of ground truth model parameters.

 We employ 15 distinct setups (five 1-, 2-, and 3-window setups, respectively).
-Each setup uses a set of parameters independently sampled from $\delta_i\sim U(0,20)$, and $\sigma_i,\beta_i\sim U(0,5)$ for any $i\in \{1,\dots,k\}$, where $U(a,b)$ denotes a uniform distribution on the interval $[a,b]$.
+A higher number of windows is not common for hydrological models due to the limited number of possible flow paths.
+Each setup uses a set of parameters independently sampled from $\delta^{(i)}\sim U(0,20)$, and $\sigma^{(i)},\beta^i\sim U(1,5)$ for any $i\in \{1,\dots,k\}$, where $U(a,b)$ denotes a uniform distribution on the interval $[a,b]$.
 Each 1-, 2- and 3-window setup is repeated at 5 distinct levels of measurement noise $\alpha\in \{0.05, 0.25,0.5,0.75,0.95\}$ to control the error relative to the signal, for a total of 75 simulation experiments.